elastisys/compliantkubernetes/docs/user-guide/additional-services/rabbitmq.md

 ## CK8S RabbitMQ Release Notes

-Check out the [release notes](../../release-notes/rabbitmq.md) for the RabbitMQ cluster that runs in Compliant Kubernetes environments!
+Check out the [release notes](../../release-notes/rabbitmq.md) for the RabbitMQ cluster that runs in Welkin environments!

 ## Further Reading